 What you should do:

 - Perform regular (and thorough) backups.
-Cloud backups, such as Backblaze, Carbonite and Acronis, are secure options that can help maintain business continuity.
+Cloud backups, such as Backblaze, Carbonite, Acronis, and other data centers, are secure options that can help maintain business continuity.

 - Test backup solutions.
 Cloud backup shouldn’t necessarily be a ‘set it and forget’ product.
 It’s easy to wait until an emergency to see how it works, but you should practice reconstituting critical systems from your backup solution of choice to ensure that it works smoothly and properly.